mdonkers/dotfiles/debian_install.md

 Use `arandr` as graphical interface to `xrandr` to configure the screen resolution.
 A resolution of 1440x900 works for me (1680x1050 if you like small fonts).

+## Touchpad

+For the touchpad to work nicely, both packages "xserver-xorg-input-synaptics" and "xserver-xorg-input-mtrack" are needed.

 ## Use of FN-key
 Apple keyboard has special functions for the F1 - F12 keys, which are enabled by default.
 To use them directly as F1 - F12 keys the file `/sys/module/hid_apple/parameters/fnmode` can be switched from `1` to `2`.
 Setup scripts